chaosloth/flex-wallboard/README.md

 **_Features:_**

-- 🌟 Configurable statics, anything in a JSON document can be turned into a metric!
+- 🌟 Configurable statics, anything in a JSON document can be turned into a metric 💥
 - 🌟 Javascript interpreter to evaluate stats at runtime => Formulas
-- 🌟 Two levels of thresholds
+- 🌟 Two levels of ✅ ⛔️ thresholds
 - 🌟 Inverted thresholds (evaluate in rising/falling number)
 - 🌟 All your favourite colours 😻
 - 🌟 Paste theme customisation support